pathtofile/sgproxy/README.md

   -tls-cert string
         Listen using HTTPS, path to TLS certificate to use -tls-key string
-        UsListen using HTTPS, path to TLS key to use
+        Listen using HTTPS, path to TLS key to use
 ```

 # Examples